mawerty/is-prime-fast/README.md

 isPrime("321");
 //=> "I'm getting the sense that this number is composite."

-//it also works with numbers written in words isPrime("one hundred and eighteen");
+//it also works with numbers written using words isPrime("one hundred and eighteen");
 //=> "I'm getting the feeling that this number is not a prime."